Werburg Welch: Biography

 On 30 November 1919 she took her solemn vows and became Dame Werburg, a full Benedictine nun.
-Intending to give up art, she was persuaded to carry on.
+She intended to give up art, but was persuaded to carry on.
 Welch continued to study art under Desmond Chute and Eric Gill from whom she derived her angular style.

-During World War II, she took on the role of managing orchards, and became an expert on fruit trees, a hobby she carried on until her 80s.
+During the Second World War, she took on the role of managing orchards, and became an expert on fruit trees, a hobby she carried on until her 80s.
 She was a sub-prioress of Stanbrook Abbey from 1956 until 1968.
 She suffered a severe stroke in November 1989 and died on 1 February 1990 at Stanbrook Abbey.

 Works

 Welch was known for her designs of liturgical furnishings and took a lead role in the 1929 Catholic Times Arts and Crafts exhibition.
 Her paintings and wood carvings can be found in many Catholic and Anglican churches in Britain including Farnborough Abbey (Weston-super-Mare) and the University of Birmingham's Catholic Chapel.

 She regularly exhibited in the 1930s and 1940s with the Guild of Catholic Artists and Craftsmen using the assumed name of Benedictine of Stanbrook.
 Her works have appeared in Art Notes and L'Artisan Liturgique.
-Her best known work was a commission piece called The Praying Christ.
+Her best-known work was a commission piece called The Praying Christ.

+A retrospective of her work was held at Ushaw in 2019.